Consumer Electronics - the Festive Fervour

 Deepak Sharma: The evolving ecosystem of the industry clubbed with the changing buying behavior of consumer has called for innovations in the supply chain, which can contribute to make the consumers’ purchase experience hassle-free and on time.
 Precision in the supply chain is crucial to prevent errors that can have a negative impact, especially during this new normal.
 The three most peculiar innovations that would be seen soon are: Seamless integration to the origin (Tier Nth); Quick adaptation of digital mediums; and Real-time information gathering and having a quick response to it.

-Sourabh Raghuvanshi: Basics of supply chain remain same whatever be the scenario.
-Effective supply chain systems are quick to react, are efficient and have visibility across the value chain.
+Sourabh Raghuvanshi: Basics of supply chain process remain same whatever be the scenario.
+Effective supply chain management systems are quick to react, are efficient and have visibility across the value chain.
 Current challenges have accelerated the journey of supply chains in most companies towards digital transformation and related innovations, which will help them become more effective on these seemingly simple yet complex basics.

 How is supply chain slated to take the role of an enabler in these times?
 What emphasis has been laid on developing an efficient supply chain?

-Deepak Sharma: To elevate the role of supply chain as a strategic enabler in the business operations, it is imperative to amalgamate the latest technology in the supply chain.
+Deepak Sharma: To elevate the role of chain supply management as a strategic enabler in the business operations, it is imperative to amalgamate the latest technology in the supply chain.
 These technological enablers will allow access to real-time information digitally with optimum accuracy to establish improved supply chain designs in place, for efficient planning and operations.
-This will minimize the costs & errors and enhance the overall supply chain value.
+This will minimize the costs & errors and enhance the overall supply chain process value.
 The two major factors that influence the entire supply chain performance and costs are product quality and cross functional drivers.
 Across the supply chain, the major focus is on creating an ecosystem that allows a constant flow of information and makes the complete chain more efficient.
 Hence, the key enablers will be a collaborative approach, people-centric strategy and technological advances.

 Sourabh Raghuvanshi: Demand is fluctuating these days due to various issues ranging from local lockdowns, containment zones and related factors.
 Similar variability exists on supply side too with factory shutdowns, manpower shortage, raw material availability, etc. Key role of supply chain today is to be more agile and adaptive than ever before in balancing supply and demand.
 It would require daily monitoring and shifting of decision making to ground level.